10up/Engineering-Best-Practices/_includes/markdown/CircleCI.md

 ## Updating Orbs & Validating Configuration

 * CircleCI offers a [local command line interface](https://circleci.com/docs/local-cli/).
 This CLI offers a number of useful tools -- chiefly, the ability to test and validate your local configuration before deploying.
 Running `circleci config validate` is an easy (and very fast) way to test out your current configuration.
 Check this [helpful Loom walkthrough](https://www.loom.com/share/7ee53c43663d46028343b30d3edc824c).
 * When making updates -- you can typically set `dry-run: true` within the job steps to run the job without making actual changes.
 This is especially helpful when making any change that could impact an environment currently in use (especially production).
+* You may need to update the job's branch to include your feature branch, as this will allow you to test your configuration changes without merging them into main.

 ## Common Problems